Benefits for children with Autism or Autism Spectrum Disorder (ASD)

 Disability Living Allowance

-DLA is a very important and valuable benefit for those under 16 years of age who have autism.
+DLA is a very important and valuable benefit for those under 16 years of age with autism.
 It is not means-tested (so any income or savings that the child or family members have are irrelevant).
 Receipt of DLA can also act as a gateway to other benefits and to help access other vital resources within the welfare system.
 It is paid on top of any other benefits that are in payment.

 For a fuller explanation about DLA, look at our May 2018 blog on Disability Living Allowance for Children.